 Timing is everything

 You also need to consider whether the title is a short lead (daily/weekly title) or long lead (monthly/bi-monthly magazine).
 The latter will be working 3-6 months ahead, so there’s no point in pitching your Valentine’s themed product in January because you’ll be too late.
 Also, think about any upcoming dates that might make your product timelier; for example, refillable eco-friendly household products perfectly timed with Recycling Week or new habit tracker journal to help with those January New Year’s Resolutions.
-Now is the month to be pitching Christmas products, FYI!

 Try to build some rapport

-Once you’ve identified where you want to pitch your product, I’d recommend following the journalist(s) on social media, as this might give you an opportunity to get your brand name in front of them in advance of sending your email.
+Once you’ve identified where you want to pitch your products, I’d recommend following the journalist(s) on social media, as this might give you an opportunity to get your brand name in front of them in advance of sending your email.
 Don’t bombard them, PLEASE, but just engage as and when it feels right.

 Once you’ve sent your email, I’d also recommend sending only one follow-up email.
 If you don’t hear back from them, they’re not interested… or at least not right now.
 I’ve had it before when I’ve received a reply six months later because it was something they were suddenly looking for.